jeffdaily/parasail/README.md

 - `parasail_nw_stats_scan_16` is Needleman-Wunsch global alignment, with alignment statistics, uses prefix scan vectors, dispatches to the best CPU instruction set, and uses 16-bit integers.
 - `parasail_sg_rowcol_striped_16` is semi-global alignment, without alignment statistics, outputs the last row and column of the DP table, uses striped vectors, dispatches to the best CPU instruction set, for 16-bit integers.
 - `parasail_sw_trace_striped_sat` uses local alignment, is traceback-capable, dispatches to the best CPU instruction set, and attempts the 8-bit solution before trying the 16-bit solution.

-Note: The dispatcher for the KNC instruction set will always dispatch to the 32-bit integer element implementation since it is the only one supported on that platform.

 ### Function Dispatchers